Tried and True Native Plant Selections for the Mid-Atlantic

 In June 2013, MGNV’s sustainable landscape education program received the Search for Excellence Award in the “Community Service Category” at Master Gardener (MG) College.
 MG College is an annual five-day event held at Virginia Tech in Blacksburg, Virginia, that provides continuing education to certified Virginia Cooperative Extension Master Gardeners.

-Since the initial programs, the number of native plant fact sheets has grown and along with the companion Best Bets: Plants for Particular Uses and Problem Plants and Better Alternatives have become important additions to the MGNV Web site to promote the use of native plants to a wider audience.
+Since the initial programs, the number of native plant fact sheets has grown and along with the companion Best Bets: Plants for Particular Uses and Invasive Plants and Better Alternatives (originally Problem Plants and Better Alternatives) have become important additions to the MGNV Web site to promote the use of native plants to a wider audience.
 Again, in June 2014, Master Gardeners of Northern Virginia were recognized at MG College with a Search for Excellence Award.
-Their work on the native plant fact sheets earned a 1st place in the “Innovative Projects” category.
+Their work on the native plant fact sheets earned a first place in the “Innovative Projects” category.

 In 2015, MGNV announced the process of updating the native plant fact sheets with easier-to-read format, added information, and new images of plants that (mostly) can be visited in local public gardens.
 To supplement the individual plant fact sheets, a How to Use the Fact Sheets guide walks through the format line-by-line, explaining what kind of information is provided and defining many common gardening terms.
 The Sources and References section lists on-line materials that were invaluable in preparing the fact sheets and that you might want to visit for more detailed information.

 The first video promoting a plant featured in the fact sheets debuted in 2016.
 Videos show how the featured plants perform attracting pollinators, how insects and other wildlife interact with those plants, or how plants transition from season to season.